Improving Directions in Mixed Integer Bilevel Linear Optimization: Valid Inequalities from IDs

 \subsection{Intersection Cuts and $k$-optimality}

 The hierarchy of relaxations presented in the previous section provides a framework to classify the strength of IDICs as a function of their IDIC rank, which is the natural counterpart of the similar hierarchies in the theory of valid inequalities for MILPs (Chv\'atal-Gomory rank, etc.).
-Our goal in this section, however, is to analyze a different and more practical hierarchy with a close relationship to the $k$-opt hierarchy introduced earlier.
+Our goal in this section, however, is to analyze a different and more practical hierarchy that classifies the strength of IDICs as a function of the points in $\S$ they can separate, with a close relationship to the $k$-opt hierarchy introduced earlier.

-The analysis in this section was the original motivation for undertaking the work presented in this paper, driven by the desire of computing the strong bounds produced by the $k$-opt relaxation while minimally altering the existing branch-and-cut framework of~\citt{TahRalDeN20}.
-As our main result in this section shows, the $k$-opt relaxation bound can indeed be obtained through a simple modification to the branch-and-cut algorithm, as it suffices to restrict the generation of valid inequalities to IDICs arising from IFDs with 1-norm at most $k$.

-To formalize this result, we first introduce the notion of a \emph{$k$-IDIC}, an IDIC valid for~\eqref{eqn:k-miblp}. \begin{definition} For $k \in [\bar{k}]$, a $k$-IDIC is an IC generated from a BFS $\Cid{w}$ such that $w \in \W$, with $\norm{w}_1 \leq k$. \end{definition}
+The analysis in this section was the original motivation for undertaking the work presented in this paper, driven by the desire of computing the strong bounds produced by the $k$-opt relaxation.
+As our main result in this section shows, these bounds can be obtained with only a minimal modification to the existing branch-and-cut framework of~\citt{TahRalDeN20} by restricting the generation of valid inequalities to the subset of IDICs that are valid for the feasible points of the $k$-opt hierarchy, that is, those derived from IFDs with 1-norm at most $k$.
+To formalize this result, we first introduce the notion of a \emph{$k$-IDIC}, an IDIC valid for~\eqref{eqn:k-miblp}. \begin{definition} For $k \in [\bar{k}]$, a $k$-IDIC is an IC generated from a BFS $\Cid{w}$ such that $w \in \W^k$. \end{definition} Before getting into the formalities, we first outline the intuition behind the proof.
+Consider any bilevel infeasible point $(x, y) \in \S \setminus \F$ and let $k^* = \min_{w \in \W(x, y)} \norm{w}_1$ be the smallest 1-norm of any IFD w.r.t. $(x, y)$.
+Proposition~\ref{lemma:k-bfeas} and Theorem~\ref{thm:hierarchy} together imply that $(x, y) \in \F(k)$ if and only if $k \leq k^* - 1$.
+In particular, we must have $\W(x, y; k^*) \not= \emptyset$ and hence, there must be at least one IFD $w \in \W(x, y; k^*)$.
+From this IFD $w$, given an appropriate simplicial cone (which we show below always exists), we can always derive a $k^*$-IDIC separating $(x, y)$ from $\F(k^*)$ (and hence also from $\F(k)$ for all $k^* \leq k \leq \bar{k}$).